cryptape/appchain-api-demo/readme.md

-# Nervos-api page
+# appchain-api html

-This project show almost api method of nervos.js, you can study nervos.js SDK intuitively.
+This project show almost api method of appchain.js, you can study appchain.js SDK intuitively.

 ## How to Start

-Input `yarn install` in teminal and download needed libraries.
-Then you can directly visit appchain-api.html in browser
+* Execute `yarn install` in teminal and download needed libraries
+* Then you can directly visit `appchain-api.html` in browser